 For example, suppose you’re looking for a family-friendly travel trailer under 8,000 lbs.
 Your sales representative will take you to the Forest River IBEX 20BHS.
 The rep tells you that this coach is a demonstration model only.
 It has 6 floorplans to choose from, but they chose this one since it’s part of the 2021 RV Business Top 10.

 [ add IBEX 24MTH video or photo of interior or floorplan if possible ]

-After you had the opportunity to look at the decore, inspect the many features, and try out the furniture, the sales rep takes you inside to look at the floorplans.
+After you had the opportunity to look at the decor, inspect the many features, and try out the furniture, the sales rep took you inside to look at the floorplans.
 You need room for your children, so the bunks are essential, but the 24MTH toy hauler looks really appealing.
 You choose which options you want, fill out the paperwork, and the dealer reserves your order with Forest River.

 Since you’re ordering your RV, this is the time to add whatever optional features you want.
 Before 2020, you could purchase discount RV parts and surplus, saving you money.
 In today’s market, vendors have their backlog lists.
 The general priority mentality is to fulfill RV manufacturers first, dealer stock second, repair service centers third, and then the aftermarket sector.
 If you try buying the component separately, it could take 8 months or longer.

 As an RV Trooper, the best way to prepare yourself is to research ahead of time.
 Using the RV Troop website and others to find your top 3 favorite motorhomes or travel trailers is the best way to see everything available in the 2021 and 2022 model years (the model change will happen in June or July).